-The Tandy School of Computer Science offers two programs leading to the bachelor of science degree — computer science and information technology.
+The Tandy School of Computer Science offers three programs leading to the bachelor of science degree — computer science, information technology and computer simulation and gaming.
 The curriculum is designed to provide students with a useful background in theory, design and applications of digital computers and information processing.

 Many undergraduates also minor in computer science, and double majors are becoming increasingly common.
 Master of science and doctoral degrees are available.